NRIT Recovery for Rental Expenses — Non-EU Non-Residents

 Frequently Asked Questions

-If, after exhausting the administrative route, we need to go to the economic‑administrative courts (TEAR/TEAC) or the judicial route, these procedures are not included and would be quoted separately if you choose to continue.
+If the case escalates with extensive requirements, or if it becomes necessary to go to the economic‑administrative courts (TEAR/TEAC) or the judicial route, these procedures are not included and would be quoted separately if you choose to continue.

 - Mortgage interest and finance costs.